Early Childhood Intervention Services

 ECIS Intake will determine eligibility for ECIS, work with the family to identify concerns, to plan next steps and to make a referral to an ECIS agency.

-Please note: Families living in the local government areas of Barwon, North East Melbourne and Central Highlands areas are required to apply for support through the National Disability Insurance Agency (NDIA) not ECIS.
+Please note: Families living in the local government areas of Barwon, North East Melbourne, Central Highlands and Loddon areas are required to apply for support through the National Disability Insurance Agency (NDIA) not ECIS.
 See below for details.

 Moving to the National Disability Insurance Scheme (NDIS)

-Please contact the NDIA for further information on 1800 800 110 if you are seeking ECIS and reside in one of the following areas:
+Please contact the NDIA for further information on 1800 800 110 or the listed Early Childhood Early Intervention (ECEI) Partner if you are seeking ECIS and reside in one of the following areas:

 NDIA Barwon area: